 What you need to grow crystals as Christmas decorations.

-We started by cutting our pipe cleaner into 3 equal lengths, and twisted it in the middle so it would hold its shape.
-You could use any shape or object, although I think having a rough surface for the crystal to attach to works best.
+Start by cutting the pipe cleaner into 3 equal lengths.
+Then twist it in the middle so it holds it shape.
+You can use any shape and object to grow the crystals on.
+Generally, having a rough surface for the crystal to attach to works best.

-We bent a little loop on one of our arms, and twisted our extra piece of wire onto it so it held firm (remembering once you suspend your object in the solution it may try to float up if not held securely)
+Bend a little loop on one of the arms, and twist an extra piece of wire onto it to hold it firm.
+Once you suspend your object in the solution it will try to float up if it is not held securely.

-We heated up 1 litre of water until it was very hot but not boiling and stirred in the borax a tablespoon at a time until no more would dissolve (in our case it was 10 spoons).
-We then simply poured into our jar and popped in our star.
-This photo shows our crystals after about 2 hours.
+Heat up 1 litre of water until it is very hot (but not boiling) and stir in the borax a tablespoon at a time until no more will dissolve.
+In our case it was 10 tablespoons.
+Then pour into the jar and pop in the pipe cleaner star.
+The photo above shows our crystals after about 2 hours.

+And here are our finished crystal Christmas decorations.
 The star on the right was left overnight, whereas the one of the left was only in the solution for 3 or 4 hours.
 The crystals are fairly robust, over time they can become less sparkly, and it is suggested that you paint them with a clear nail polish to prevent this happening.
 I believe that by adding food colouring to your solution you can grow crystals of different colours, although we haven’t tried this yet.
-The kids are absolutely delighted with their crystals, and can’t wait to take them in for show and tell at school!
+The kids absolutely loved growing crystals, and can’t wait to take them in for show and tell at school!